patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 have more time is a hard tradeoff to make.)

 The essay is the perfect text form to discover new ideas.
-I don't know if the word has a latin source—and since _this_ is an essay, I don't bother looking it up.
-But _essayer_ is a French verb that means "trying (out)", so an essay is a text in which the author tries out new ideas.
+I don't know if the word has a latin origin—and since _this_ is an essay, I don't bother looking it up.
+But _essayer_ is a French verb that means "trying (out)", so an essay is a text in which the author tries out new ideas _as_ he writes.
+Paul Graham again:

+> [Y]ou don't think of the ideas first, and then merely write them down.
+There
+> is a kind of thinking that one does by writing[.]

 While summarizing the essay, particularly the paragraph about having an obsessive interest in a particular topic, I had a realization that is linked to